 Limited choice: While you may find Vanguard funds at other brokerage firms, it’s likely they won’t offer all of Vanguard’s funds.

-If you want to build a portfolio consisting mostly of Vanguard mutual funds or ETFs, you’ll benefit from investing directly with Vanguard Investments.
+If you want to build a portfolio consisting mainly of Vanguard mutual funds or ETFs, you’ll benefit from investing directly with Vanguard Investments.
 You’ll also have access to the full range of funds and ETFs that Vanguard offers, and you won’t have to pay additional fees.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.